dianshane/myvim/INSTALL.md

 :warning: Coc does  NOT work with the setpaste option of vim!
 If you use that option coc will break and there will be no completion!

+Coc needs a configuration file in json format named "coc-config.json" where all the values are set.
+You can safely use mine since i have already done the configturation and coc is working perfectly with any language i have yet tried!

+#### ALE: linter..lets go!

 Now lets move on to linting!
 Many people find that Coc is enough for developing software.